aniluluturk/getir-rest-api/README.md

 - if `startDate` is not given, records that satisfy `endDate` bounds will be returned (again, no lower bounds)

-- if non-number values are passed for `minCount` or `maxCount` parameters, default values of smallest integer for `minCount` and largest integer for `maxCount` will be returned.
+- if non-number values are passed for `minCount` or `maxCount` parameters, default values of smallest integer for `minCount` and largest integer for `maxCount` will be assumed.
 That is, if no bounds are given or if they are all invalid, **all records** will be returned.

 Example request